qzhang503/proteoQ/README.md

 </div>

-Pseudonames and convience columns can be used interexchangeably for simple conditions.
+Pseudonyms and convenience columns can be used interexchangeably for simple conditions.
 In the following example, we assume that peptide sequences are under the column `pep_seq_mod` in `Peptide.txt` with variably modified residues in lower case. we can exclude oxidized